surcoufx83/Picalyzer/README.md

 ## Detecting the activity level
 To collect all movement data from the images, the script will run the following procedure:
 1. Detect the RGB color, the coordinates, the direction from center and the distance to the center of every pixel of the image.
-Whenever distance is used it means the relative distance to the center of the image on a straight line where the radius equals 100%.
+Whenever distance is used it means the relative distance to the center of the image on a straight line while the radius of the image equals 100%.
 2. If the distance is larger than 99% (corners of the image outside the circle), nothing happens.
 3. For every distance level ([0...9] = 0-9%, 10-19%, ...) and the four directions (top right, bottom right, bottom left, top left) the following counters exits:
   * Black